eecs394-fall17/orange-gigbot/Gigbot/README.md

 ## Configure Firebase:

-GIGBOT reads questions from a Firebase realtime database.
+GIGBOT reads its mock interview questions from a Firebase realtime database.
 Use the following instructions to setup GIGBOT to read from your own database.

 - [Setup a Firebase account](https://firebase.google.com/) and create a new project.
 - From the Firebase console, click "Add Firebase to your Web App".